-12. FUTURE GASB PRONOUNCEMENTS
+13. FUTURE GASB PRONOUNCEMENTS

-The requirements of the following GASB Statements are effective for future fiscal years ending after March 31, 2021:
+The requirements of the following GASB Statements are effective for future fiscal years ending after March 31, 2022:

-GASB has approved GASB Statement No. 87, Leases, GASB 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, GASB 96, Subscription-Based Information Technology Arrangements; and GASB No. 97, Certain Component Unit Criteria and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans.
+GASB has approved GASB Statement No. 87, Leases, GASB 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, GASB 96, Subscription-Based Information Technology Arrangements, GASB No. 97, Certain Component Unit Criteria and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans, GASB No. 99, Omnibus 2022, GASB No. 100, Accounting Changes and Error Corrections - An Amendment of GASB Statement No. 62, and GASB No. 101, Compensated Absences.
 When they become effective, application of these standards may restate portions of these financial statements.